 ACKNOWLEDGEMENTS.

-This permanent orienteering course was set up with the help of grants channelled through City and County of Swansea from 'Climbing Higher' (Sports Council for Wales), Cydcoed (Forestry Commission), Countryside Council for Wales and European Union Objective 1.
+This permanent orienteering course was set up with the help of grants channelled through City and County of Swansea from the Sports Council for Wales.
 The map was made by, and the courses planned by, Swansea Bay Orienteering Club.